firstdraft/emba-chapters/ltab-domain-modeling.md

     - Judges will assign a numerical score between 0.0 and 10.0.
     - The lowest and highest scores will be dropped, and the other three scores will be summed to find the total score for the poem.
  - There are potential **deductions** that can be made by a staff member to a poem's score:
-    - **Time**: If the poem goes over 3 minutes and 10 seconds, 0.5 points is deducted for every additional 10 seconds.
+    - **Time**: If the poem goes over 3 minutes and 10 seconds, 0.5 points are deducted for every additional 10 seconds.
 For example,
         - 3:10 and under: no penalty
         - 3:11—3:20: `-0.5`
         - 3:21—3:30: `-1.0`